...KEEPING YOU POSTED...

 THIS website not only highlights our own activities but gives quick and easy links to other trans groups and organisations.
 Check out our different sections...

 *OUR Clare Project drop-ins continue without interruption over the Christmas break so we'll be open on both Tuesday, December 23 and December 30 from 2.30-5.30pm as usual.
-You can find details on our Drop-In page... *THE community memorial service for the International Trans Day of Remembrance will be held at Dorset Gardens Methodist Church, Brighton, on Sunday, November 23 at 2.45pm.
-It commemorates trans* people who have died or suffered violence because of hatred towards their gender identity or gender expression.
-The vigil will include speakers from the community and songs from the Rainbow chorus.
-For further information see our section. *BRIGHTON and Hove Council is gathering detailed facts and figures aimed at providing better services to meet the trans community's needs.
+You can find details on our Drop-In page... *THE community memorial service for the International Trans Day of Remembrance was held at Dorset Gardens Methodist Church, Brighton, on Sunday, November 23.
+It commemorated trans* people who have died or suffered violence because of hatred towards their gender identity or gender expression.
+Check out this link for a video report from ITV. *BRIGHTON and Hove Council is gathering detailed facts and figures aimed at providing better services to meet the trans community's needs.
 You can find out more information in our News section or join this important survey straight away by using the link:

 *BRIGHTON Trans*formed is a remarkable new book featuring the lives and thoughts of a wide range of trans people.
 Developed over more than 18 months, the project involved in-depth interviews and tells the fascinating stories of trans people, many of them members of the Clare Project, in their own words.
 This is an authoritative, ground-breaking work, sensitively edited and brilliantly designed.
 You can find out more and order your copy from QueenSpark Books by going to their website here.